CommandPost/FCPCafe/docs/_includes/latenite/explore-latenites-tools.md

 ![](/static/sony-timecode-repair.png)

-We hope to release this in early 2024.

 ---

 ### RAW Toolbox

 Following in the footsteps of [BRAW Toolbox](#braw-toolbox), RAW Toolbox will initially add **Nikon N-RAW** support to Final Cut Pro.

-This project is currently at the exploration and experiment stage.

-We hope to release this in mid-2024.

 ---